How to Get Your Dog Used to a Travel Bag?

 When your dog is ready to be carried outside, don’t start in a crowded place.
 Instead, choose a quiet location.
 This will help your dog gradually adjust to being out in the world.

 If your dog doesn’t immediately like being in the travel bag, don’t worry.
-Our tips on how to get your dog used to a travel bag will help your pooch realize it’s a great place to be.
+Our tips on how to get your dog used to a travel carrier will help your pooch realize it’s a great place to be.
 And that’s because it means spending more time with you!